Adrriii/PatternMaster/README.md

 - This plugins uses layers to store your patterns.
     - It means you can exit the editor without losing them as long as you save your map.
     - It also means that you might notice strange layers in your maps, and also that anyone modding the map will be able to see the patterns if they have this plugin as well.
+- This plugin does not handle SVs, layers, and is not meant to handle hitsounds (though it may copy them correctly as a side-effect).
+These features are not planned.

 ## Tips